martinvonz/jj/docs/technical/concurrency.md

 greatly simplifies the implementation of commands.

-It is possible to load the repo at a particular operation with `jj --at-operation <command>`.
+It is possible to load the repo at a particular operation with `jj --at-operation=<operation ID> <command>`.
 If the command is mutational, that will result in a fork in the operation log.
 That works exactly the same as if any later operations had not existed when the command started.
 In other words, running commands on a repo loaded at an earlier operation works the same way as if the operations had been concurrent.
 This can be useful for simulating concurrent operations.

 ### Merging concurrent operations